Yainer Diaz Player Props: Astros vs. Angels

-The Houston Astros, including Yainer Diaz and his .481 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Patrick Sandoval and the Los Angeles Angels at Minute Maid Park, Saturday at 4:10 PM ET.
+Yainer Diaz -- with a slugging percentage of .481 in his past 10 games, including two extra-base hits -- will be in action for the Houston Astros against the Los Angeles Angels, with Griffin Canning on the mound, on June 4 at 2:10 PM ET.

 He had a one-hit showing in his most recent game (1-for-3) against the Angels.